Real-time Twitter sentiment analysis in Azure Stream Analytics

 Learn how to build a sentiment analysis solution for social media analytics by bringing real-time Twitter events into Azure Event Hubs.
 You can then write an Azure Stream Analytics query to analyze the data and either store the results for later use or use a dashboard and Power BI to provide insights in real time.

 Social media analytics tools help organizations understand trending topics.
 Trending topics are subjects and attitudes that have a high volume of posts in social media.
 Sentiment analysis, which is also called opinion mining, uses social media analytics tools to determine attitudes toward a product, idea, and so on.

-Real-time Twitter trend analysis is a great example of an analytics tool, because the hashtag subscription model enables you to listen to specific keywords and develop sentiment analysis of the feed.
+Real-time Twitter trend analysis is a great example of an analytics tool, because the hashtag subscription model enables you to listen to specific keywords (hashtags) and develop sentiment analysis of the feed.

 Scenario: Social media sentiment analysis in real time

 A company that has a news media website is interested in gaining an advantage over its competitors by featuring site content that is immediately relevant to its readers.
 The company uses social media analysis on topics that are relevant to readers by doing real-time sentiment analysis of Twitter data.

 To identify trending topics in real time on Twitter, the company needs real-time analytics about the tweet volume and sentiment for key topics.
 In other words, the need is a sentiment analysis analytics engine that's based on this social media feed.

 In this tutorial, you use a client application that connects to Twitter and looks for tweets that have certain hashtags (which you can set).
 In order to run the application and analyze the tweets using Azure Streaming Analytics, you must have the following: